alonrot/LQRker/README.md

-# Introduction
+# Domain-informed multi-output Gaussian-process state-space model using harmonic features
-Auxiliar repository for the [out-of-distribution project](https://github.com/alonrot/ood_project).
+Auxiliar repository for our [out-of-distribution project](https://github.com/alonrot/ood_project).

 Features
 + Implementation of a multi-output Gaussian-process state-space model using the Karhunen–Loève expansion (also known as reduced-rank or weight-space view)